MajorTimberWolf/joker-llm/README.md

 # JokePlanSearch: LLM-Based Joke Generation with PlanSearch

+**If you want to check out my more "experimental" approach with abductive reasoning premises.
+Click [here](https://github.com/MajorTimberWolf/joker-llm/tree/mtw/feat/abductive-reasoning)**

 A sophisticated system for computational humor generation using the PlanSearch methodology, featuring multi-dimensional evaluation with bias mitigation techniques.
 This project implements a structured approach to creative text generation, breaking down the process into planning, generation, and evaluation stages.

 ## 🎭 Features